The most innovative style companies of 2022

 For giving breast cancer patients a luxurious lingerie experience

 13% of American women will get breast cancer, which often requires them to get prosthetics and special bras.
-Until now, these products were sold at clinical medical supply stores.
-In October 2021, entrepreneur Jasmine Jones launched Myya, a brand that completely rethinks this experience by offering women beautiful, well-designed bras and a fitting experience inspired by high-end Parisian lingerie stores, which can take place either in the brand’s Washington, DC, based store or online with the help of an expert.
-Importantly, Myya takes care of all the insurance paperwork and ensures that customers are taking advantage of all the benefits afforded to them by their insurers.
+Until now, these products were mostly sold at clinical medical supply stores.
+In October 2021, entrepreneur Jasmine Jones launched Myya, a brand that completely rethinks this experience by offering women beautiful, well-designed bras and a fitting experience inspired by high-end Parisian lingerie stores, which can take place either in the brand’s Washington, D.C.-based shop or online with the help of an expert.
+Importantly, Myya takes care of all the insurance paperwork and ensures that customers are taking advantage of all the benefits afforded them by their health insurance companies.

 8. Good American